anydream/TurboSPI/README.md

-# TurboSPI
+## Overview
 This is another Arduino SPI library separated from SdFat library, it uses SPI registers and DMA (Arduino Due only) to accelerate SPI communication.

 Thanks to Bill Greiman

-# Install
+## Configuration
 I have test this library on Arduino Uno/Mega2560/Due, maybe support other AVR/SAM3X MCUs.
 You can search keywords like "Arduino Mega2560 pinout" to find pinout mapping with your board like this:

-### First, you need connect your slave module to arduino, SCK to SCK, MISO to MISO, MOSI to MOSI, Reset to Reset
+#### First, you need connect your slave module to arduino, SCK to SCK, MISO to MISO, MOSI to MOSI, Reset to Reset

  * Arduino Uno SPI pinout: